 - Develop and communicate solutions, independently and/or collaboratively, through scientific investigation using process skills

 - Evaluate how science affects the quality of life in local and global environments

 - Demonstrate integrity, self-management, and confidence in relation to science

 These program outcomes provide the guiding force for curriculum revision and staff development as Tomball ISD continues to search for better ways to provide every student with the scientific literacy needed to comprehend the natural world.

 The elementary and intermediate school science programs are a hands-on approach to scientific investigation.
 The junior high school science program consists of a coordinated, thematic approach to science instruction.
 A solid background in the scientific process and strong understanding of the basic concepts necessary to begin exploring the sciences in depth at the high school are provided.
 The high school science program provides the student an opportunity to choose from biology, chemistry, physics, geology, astronomy, aquatic, and environmental sciences.
 PAP science courses are available during the sixth, and seventh grades and will soon be offered for 8th grade.
 Students who have completed these courses may take Integrated Physics and Chemistry (a high school credit science course) at the eighth grade.
-Advanced Placement courses are available at the high school in biology, chemistry, and physics.
+Advanced Placement courses are available at the high school in Biology, Chemistry, Physics and Environmental Systems.